Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 authentication sequence.
 To avoid unusual login behaviours, you have to conditionally switch **not to use 2FA** for this IdP.
 Functionally, 2FA requires users' identifier to successfully authenticate.

-You can learn how to conditionally skip authentication with our adaptive script [Adaptive Script Docs](/references/conditional-auth/api-reference/#execute-a-step)
+You can learn how to conditionally skip authentication with our adaptive script <a :href="$withBase('/references/conditional-auth/api-reference/#execute-a-step')">Adaptive Script Docs</a>.